MOBIEGMOBIEG

 What are the effects on the victim?

-Dating abuse can cause the victim to develop low self-esteem, depression, become suicidal, develop an addiction to drugs or alcohol, develop eating disorders or engage in dangerous sexual activities.
+Dating abuse can cause the victim to develop low self-esteem and depression, become suicidal, develop an addiction to drugs or alcohol, develop eating disorders or engage in dangerous sexual activities.

 Get help